IrisLaanearu/Project/README.md

 # Assignment 1
 For the first assignment it is required to write a python node that controls the robot to put all the golden boxes together.
-The code is found in this Git Repository, named as Assignment23, and flowchart is seen below.
+The code is found in this Git Repository (named as assignment.py) and flowchart is seen below.

 ## Flowchart for the code:
 1.Main program <br>